Content updated: 24 November 2021

-The UK Government has announced that discussions with the EU to agree the terms of the future relationship between the two have been successful, and a trade deal has been confirmed.
+In January 2021 the UK Government announced that discussions with the EU to agree the terms of the future relationship between the two had been successful and a trade deal had been confirmed.
 However, not all of the details are fully known.

-Please be assured that you are still covered by the terms of your car insurance policy if you are considering taking your vehicle outside of the UK from 1st January 2021.
+Please be assured that you are still covered by the terms of your car insurance policy if you are considering taking your vehicle outside of the UK – this has been the case since 1st January 2021.
 Until such time as all of the specific terms are known, you may need to take a few additional steps in order to drive in the EU/European Economic Area (EEA).

 The situation is being constantly monitored, so please visit www.ageco.co.uk or call 0345 128 7915 for the latest information.